gSchool/ada-CS-Fundamentals-Internship/01-algorithms/02-algorithms-divide-conquer.md

 Let's solve this problem using the divide and conquer method.

 The first step is to break the problem down into subproblems of the same type.
-We can do so by splitting the list into two halves repeatedly until there are only one or two elements to observe.
+We can do so by splitting the list into two halves repeatedly until there is only one element to observe.
 We will also need to keep track of the minimum and maximum elements we have encountered thus far.
-We will update the min and max once we've reached the base case of one or two elements in the list.
+We will update the min and max once we've reached the base case of one element in the list.

 1. Create placeholders for the minimum and maximum elements.
 Set the minimum to the maximum integer value, set the maximum to the minimum integer value.
 1. Base Case: If there's only one element in the list, update the min and max by doing two comparisons